 For extra peace of mind, we also provide all of our private patients with fixed retainers.
 These consist of a thin stainless steel wire, which is permanently bonded behind the front teeth.
 We usually fit your fixed retainers as soon as your braces are removed, before we take impressions for your removable retainers.

 Fixed retainers are very unobtrusive and you’ll quickly forget they’re there.
 Just make sure you give them a little extra tlc when you brush your teeth.
 We’ll show you the best techniques and even give you some brushes to get you started.

 Keep in touch

 If you experience any problems with your retainers, please get in touch as soon as you can.
-Even if your follow-up care has finished we’re still more than happy to provide advice, and in most cases we will be able offer you a repair or new retainers on a pay-as-you-go basis.
+We are happy to provide advice, and in most cases, we will be able to offer you a repair or new retainers on a pay-as-you-go basis.